 Did you know that in 2018, around 150 road accidents occurred in Great Britain due to vehicle suspension and steering defects?
 Shockingly, these incidents resulted in the loss of 7 lives and left another 43 individuals with serious injuries.

 This alarming statistic should serve as a wake-up call about what can happen without suspensions in cars.
-However, that was a glimpse of safety concerns, but there are some other crucial aspects that signify why your car’s suspension is absolutely essential.
+However, that was a glimpse of safety concerns, but some other crucial aspects signify why your car’s suspension is essential.
 Let’s focus on these aspects to provide further clarity.

 Maintains Vehicle Geometry and Ride Height